 Number three: It is much easier for you to move clients around on a floor mat.
-On a table you have to ask the client to turn over or turn sideways.
-On a floor mat you can do that for them.
+On a table, you have to ask the client to turn over or turn sideways.
+On a floor mat, you can do this for them.
 This is less disruptive for the client, and it flows much better.

 Number four: Unlike on a table, you can use ALL Thai Massage techniques on a floor mat.

-There are some techniques which are very difficult or impossible to do on a table.
+There are some techniques that are very difficult or impossible to do on a table.
 On a floor mat you have no limitations.